 This report is written by the Covid In-Custody Project — an independent journalism project that partners with the Davis Vanguard to bring reporting on the pandemic in California’s county jails and Department of Corrections and Rehabilitation (CDCR) to the public eye.
 Refer to our website to view and download the raw data.

 Bart tested negative four times at California State Prison, Solano (SOL) before testing positive in December.
 He was subsequently placed in isolation.

-    His fiancé, Lily, wrote to the Vanguard regarding his experience with COVID-19 behind bars.
+His fiancé, Lily, wrote to us regarding his experience with COVID-19 behind bars.